-It normally can take up to approximately three months for the swelling to gradually go away.
-You can continue to apply ice packs to hip area and continue to rest throughout the day, especially after exercise or a walk, for the first six weeks after hip replacement surgery.
+It normally can take up to approximately three to six months for the swelling to gradually go away.
+You can continue to apply ice packs to knee area and continue to rest throughout the day, especially after exercise or a walk, for the first six weeks after knee replacement surgery.